Key Takeaways

 Navigating the transition into residential aged care can be a daunting process, often fraught with complicated rules, family conflicts and tight timeframes.
 Such circumstances can easily lead to costly mistakes that are challenging to rectify.
 This article sheds light on three common pitfalls and offers tips to avoid them.

-1. Rushing your decision
+Mistake 1: Rushing your aged care payment decision

 One of the most significant expenses you'll encounter is the cost of your room, often quoted in hundreds of thousands of dollars.
 However, instead of a lump sum, you may opt to pay a daily fee.

 Signing contracts under pressure can lead to hasty decisions, potentially locking you into a quick home sale.
 Take your time to understand your options and make an informed decision.
 Providers are mandated to allow 28 days post-move-in for payment deliberation, affording you the chance to seek advice and prepare.
+You should use this time to review your broader financial planning strategy.

-2. Just focusing on day 1
+Mistake 2: Only focusing on day 1 costs

 While it's crucial to comprehend the fees payable on your first day in residential care, this is merely the starting point.
 Your fees evolve over time, influenced by decisions made post-entry and changes in your circumstances.
 Ensure you anticipate fee variations over the subsequent 2-5 years, with projections showing anticipated shifts in fees, age pension, cash flow, and asset values.
+Long-term retirement planning is essential to ensure your capital lasts as long as your care needs do.

 Services Australia needs to review your financial position to calculate your fees.
 To enable this assessment, you need to complete some forms and update Centrelink (or Veterans’ Affairs) records.

 If you don’t fill in the right form, or make mistakes with the information provided, your fees might be incorrectly calculated or cause long delays with the assessment.
+This can lead to unexpected back-payments or missed entitlements that are difficult to recover later.

 Even if your situation seems simple, there are so many aspects to consider in working out the best financial strategy.
 Consulting with an accredited aged care adviser provides peace of mind, ensuring you've made prudent decisions to sustain adequate cash flow while safeguarding your estate's value.